univerge site banner

 Table 2: UDC/CDC monthly, yearly and future income in Chowhali union

-In Rajapur UDC the current and future income of the Entrepreneurs usually depends on how the equip-ments are working whether it is working smoothly or out of work.
-Unfortunately most of the equipments were found out of work.
-However the actual income of the entrepreneurs is counted without the expense that occurs monthly.
-The actual income in general is not sufficient for an entrepreneur to maintain his family expense each month.
+In Rajapur UDC the current and future income of the Entrepreneurs usually depends on how the equipment are working whether it is working smoothly or out of work.

 Areas of Expenditures (Digital Centers and Skil-led Volunteers)

-Our research indicates (expenditure of UDC/CDC employee, volunteer programmes and their com-munity investment aspirations) that until recently, dissemination of information through UDC/CDC, the shift to skill-based volunteering is based less on deliberate strategy, and more on responding to requests from volunteer hosts for more strategic, skill-based volunteer time.
+Our research indicates (expenditure of UDC/CDC employee, volunteer programmes and their community investment aspirations) that until recently, dissemination of information through UDC/CDC, the shift to skill-based volunteering is based less on deliberate strategy, and more on responding to requests from volunteer hosts for more strategic, skill-based volunteer time.
 Primary approaches to skill-related volunteering programs have emerged.
 They are:

-Provision of a little amount of cost or charge services; and
+• Provision of a little amount of cost or charge services; and

-Skill-transfer and capacity building
+• Skill-transfer and capacity building

-The range of expenditures of UDC, CDC and Volun-teers depend on peoples need to access information as well as their usual and emergency needs to hardware and software.
+The range of expenditures of UDC, CDC and Volunteers depend on peoples need to access information as well as their usual and emergency needs to hardware and software.
 Rajapur Union and Ghorjan Union both have UDC Entrepreneurs, CDC Entre-preneurs & Volunteers, who are working as peoples organization to deliver various informations thus the expenditures, arise.

 Table 3: Existing Sources of Expenditures of UDC, CDC & Volunteers